LLNL/scr/doc/rst/users/quick.rst

 ===========

 In this quick start guide, we assume that you already have a basic understanding of SCR and how it works on HPC systems.
-We will walk through a bare bones example to get you started quickly.
+We walk through a bare bones example to get you started quickly.
 For more in-depth information, please see subsequent sections in this user's guide.

 Obtaining the SCR Source
 ------------------------

-The latest version of the SCR source code is kept at github: https://github.com/LLNL/scr.
+The latest version of the SCR source code is hosted by github: https://github.com/LLNL/scr.
 It can be cloned or you may download a release tarball.